DercilioFontes/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-It is a full stack web application built with HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+It is a full stack web application built with HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express, SASS and MongoDB back-end skills.

 ## Final Product